sosanzma/causme-methods-tfm/README.md

 # CauseMe Methods

-A collection of  causal discovery methods for time series.
-Methods implementation is compatible with CauseMe platform.
+A collection of advanced causal discovery methods for time series analysis.
+This repository contains implementations of various techniques in deep learning and machine learning for detecting causal relationships.
+All methods are compatible with the CauseMe platform, facilitating seamless integration and evaluation.

+## Features

+- **Deep Learning & Machine Learning Techniques:** Implementations of state-of-the-art methods for causal discovery.
+- **Time Series Analysis:** Specialized in detecting causal relationships within time series data.
+- **CauseMe Platform Compatibility:** Methods are designed to work smoothly with the CauseMe platform for easy evaluation and benchmarking.

 ## Available Methods

-- LSTM_method
-- NN_method
-- Elasnet_method
+- **LSTM_method:** Utilizes Long Short-Term Memory (LSTM) networks for capturing temporal dependencies and discovering causal relationships.
+- **NN_method:** Applies neural networks for causal inference, leveraging their powerful pattern recognition capabilities.
+- **Elasnet_method:** Implements Elastic Net regression for causal discovery, combining the strengths of both LASSO and Ridge regression techniques.

 ## Template